 Ready To Cook?

 Put a large pot of water on medium heat.
 Drizzle olive oil and add a tablespoon of salt to the water.
 I use a good amount of salt when cooking pasta… I’ve heard your water should taste like the ocean when you’re done.
-Infusing your pasta with salt is better than adding salt to your meal later.
+Infusing your pasta water with salt is better than adding salt to your meal later.

 Once your water comes to a boil add your pasta and continue cooking until it’s just shy of al dente.
 Remember, it’s going to cook a little more in the oven so we don’t want to overdo it.
 I prefer to use the fasilli or rotini noodles because the corkscrew shape holds the seasonings best… but feel free to use whatever your favorite pasta is – I’ve used to bowtie with this as well, which makes for a festive looking dish.

-Sprinkle top with remaining grated Parmesan and bake uncovered on middle rack for 20 minutes (or until cheese starts to brown at edges).
+Sprinkle top with remaining Parmesan and bake uncovered on middle rack for 20 minutes (or until cheese starts to brown at edges).

 TIP: If making extra to freeze for later, do not bake the portion you want freeze.
 Freeze after it’s cooled.
 Should last in freezer up to a month.